Enalean/tuleap-documentation-en/languages/en/user-guide/svn.rst

 features to end-users:

--  **Accessing the Subversion repository**: The welcome page of the
-   |SYSPRODUCTNAME| Subversion service gives you all the information
-   you need to access the Subversion repository from your Subversion client.
+-  **Accessing the Subversion repository**: The welcome page of the Tuleap Subversion service gives you all the information you need to access the Subversion repository from your Subversion client.
 Among other things it tells you what the Subversion root path is and how to checkout the source code.
 This page may also be